esikm/Pillow/docs/reference/ImageDraw.rst

     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.

-.. py:method:: PIL.ImageDraw.ImageDraw.shape(shape, fill=None, outline=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.shape(shape, fill=None, outline=None)

     .. warning:: This method is experimental.

     Draw a shape.

-.. py:method:: PIL.ImageDraw.ImageDraw.text(xy, text, fill=None, font=None, anchor=None, spacing=0, align="left", direction=None, features=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.text(xy, text, fill=None, font=None, anchor=None, spacing=0, align="left", direction=None, features=None)

     Draws the string at the given position.